 Wondering whether I could achieve trance states using sound and breathing instead of psychedelic drugs, I ended up reading a copy of Cave and cosmos, a book by Michael Harner.
 Harner seems to have become somewhat famous for having written The Way of the Shaman, a book in which he apparently introduced a framework of techniques and practices which many shamanic traditions share around the globe.

 I can’t talk about the style or the content of Way of the Shaman, but I will tell you what I learned from Cave and Cosmos.

 The basis of this work is the belief in the reality of a spirit world, be it really spiritual or simply a mental space, the foundation of this book is the idea that using our imagination and external tools such as drugs or drumming, human beings can reach altered states of mind in which they can perceive, or see, to different degrees of precision, sounds, faces, other spiritual entities and have entire experiences altogether.
 So basically, that we can just imagine things and visit a neighboring plane of reality in which things exist independent of our subjective perception.
 A world of spirits, if you will.

-In this world of spirits humans encounter entities that have their own ideas, their own plans and prejudices.
-In africa they are the spirit of the Tokoloshe, in siberia they are the spirits of the animals and mountains, in Vietnam you find them as the spirit of the ancestors of kings and queens.
+In this world of spirits, humans encounter entities that have their own ideas, their own plans, and prejudices.
+In Africa they are the spirit of the Tokoloshe, in Siberia, they are the spirits of the animals and mountains, in Vietnam, you find them as the spirit of the ancestors of kings and queens.
 But all around the world, in all cultures and traditions, we see a very similar set of practices.
-We seem then forced to come to the conclusion that there is something, a certain knowledge and a certain reality that accompanies this knowledge, surrounding these spirits and inhabitants of the other world.
+We seem then forced to come to the conclusion that there is something, certain knowledge, and a certain reality that accompanies this knowledge, surrounding these spirits and inhabitants of the other world.